Effective Email Marketing Strategies and Tips for Successful Campaigns

 • Do not make emails too lengthy.

-It’s good to know that in ESPs’ email builders, you can not only adapt emails for mobile but make separate mobile versions.
+It’s good to know that in ESPs’ email builders, you can not only adapt emails for mobile but make separate mobile versions of your emails too.

 Email marketing strategy checklist